 And one of the main challenges in creating a work like Scalia/Ginsburg was to make the complexity of constitutional law understandable to a wider audience.
 And the more I studied law, the more I realized that law and opera have something in common: they both have strong traditions and precedents.
-So, I developed a technique I like to call “operatic precedent,” meaning that I created the music in the style of a Supreme Court opinion.
+So, I developed a technique I like to call “operatic precedent,” I created the music in the style of a Supreme Court opinion.
 Just as a Supreme Court opinion must quote, paraphrase, or otherwise be based on the precedent set by previous court decisions, the score I composed is a mosaic of allusions and references to influential musical styles of the past.

 As for the words, even though I wanted almost every statement sung in the opera to be sourced to something the justices said or wrote, I decided to write my libretto using more everyday language and then slip in legal references like Easter eggs.
 For example, there’s a verse that goes as follows, “The justices grew wise and felt paternalism was just a con.”
 Now, the surface meaning is all we need to follow the story.
 But if you’re a lawyer, it doesn’t hurt to know that Wiesenfeld and Kahn are the names of two cases that Ruth Bader Ginsburg litigated before the Supreme Court.

 WFMT: What kind of reaction have you gotten from your opera?
 Is there a message you hope your audience walks away with?